shotgunsoftware/python-api/docs/reference.rst

     Shotgun.followers
     Shotgun.following

-.. rubric:: Working with the Flow Production Tracking Schema and Preferences
+.. rubric:: Working with the Shotgun Schema and Preferences

 .. autosummary::
     :nosignatures: